MervCodes

 Does Alpine cause compatibility issues?

-Alpine uses musl libc instead of glibc.
-Most applications work fine, but some native modules (especially in Node.js and Python) may fail to compile or behave differently.
-If you run into issues, use the -slim variant of your language image instead.
-It is still much smaller than the full image while maintaining glibc compatibility.
+Alpine uses musl instead of glibc.
+Most apps are fine, but some native modules (especially in Node and Python) can fail.
+If you hit issues, use -slim instead — still much smaller than the full image.

 No. Image size affects pull time and storage, not runtime performance.
-The application binary and its dependencies are identical regardless of how much extra OS tooling is bundled alongside them.
+Your app runs identically regardless of how much extra OS tooling is bundled alongside it.

-Can I use scratch for interpreted languages like Python or Node.js?
+Can I use scratch for Python or Node.js?

-Use docker exec with a debug image, or use ephemeral debug containers in Kubernetes (kubectl debug).
-You can also build a separate debug variant of your Dockerfile that uses an Alpine base for troubleshooting.
+kubectl debug for ephemeral debug containers in K8s.
+Or maintain a separate debug variant with an Alpine base for troubleshooting.

 Related Articles